geefr/itgmania/src/calm/README.md

 TODO: Document these - Either it's alpha blending modes in GL, or shader settings

+### Texture filtering and wrapping

+Filtering and wrapping are enabled with bool flags, see RageDisplay::SetTextureWrapping and RageDisplay::SetTextureFiltering.

+Conceptually these are supposed to be per-texture-unit settings, which is true for RageDisplay_D3D, but not for RageDisplay_OGL.
+There's a few comments in RageDisplay_OGL about corner cases, but regardless these are per-texture settings.

+In calm that's enforced by the interface - Filtering and wrapping are per-texture, they should be set once, and never changed.
+(In reality they are updated each frame, can be optimised later).

+I can only assume the D3D behaviour was assumed as correct to begin with, but I'd disagree with it.

+For now, I've added a separate Actor::SetTextureRenderStates(texture handles), with each variant only for use with either ragedisplay or calmdisplay.
+* TODO: If/when the interfaces are merged together, that should be a behaviour of the display on whether it's per-texture-unit or per-texture.
+Then actors can query what the mode is and act accordingly
+* If it's per-texture, whether old or new opengl, then texture states don't need to be reset on every draw call
+* Since filtering requires 2 glGets on the texture, that's a pipeline stall (I haven't fixed it for RageDisplay_OGL due to time)

 ## Depth

 TODO: What the heck?